The Complete Guide to Google Ads Conversion Tracking

 Is the landing page unappealing?
 Does the website make it difficult for customers to navigate through to the conversion page?
 Do the ads and keywords set up expectations about a product that the website does not deliver (for example, do your ads appear when a customer searches for "cheap handbags" but take them to a website that sells expensive designer handbags?).
 Try to put yourself in the customer's shoes to figure out why customers who click on your ads aren't going all the way.

-Got more questions about AdWords conversion tracking?
+Got more questions about Google Ads conversion tracking?
 Leave them in the comments!